 Pros of Micro Focus UFT

-- New AI element identification features help reduce maintenance time.
+- AI-based object identification for dynamic UI elements (NEW) help reduce maintenance time.

 - AI Feedback helps improve the image recognition engine.